Writing: Machine Learning|

 BERT is just a Single Text Diffusion Step

-A while back, Google DeepMind unveiled Gemini Diffusion, an experimental language model that generates text …
+A while back, Google DeepMind unveiled Gemini Diffusion, an experimental language model that generates text using diffusion.
+Unlike traditional GPT-style models that generate one word at a time, Gemini Diffusion creates whole blocks of text by refining …

 Local SGD and DiLoCo Research Musings